-Meccano Clockwork Motors are especially suitable for small models built with a limited range of parts.
-They are extremely simple to operate and have the
+Meccano Clockwork Motors are especially suitable for small models built with a

 MECCANO CLOCKWORK MOTORS

 These are the finest Clockwork motors obtainable for model driving.
 They have exceptional power and length of run and their gears are cut with such precision as to make them perfectly smooth and steady in operation.